Best of

 Alo has all of the polish, sophistication and exceptional service that you would expect from an old-school fine dining establishment, infused with chic modern design and a contemporary atmosphere.
 But as high-end as this experience is, it’s not pretentious or stuffy.
 Reservations open up a month in advance for a two-month time period, but the pure bliss you'll experience during your visit will far outweigh the sweaty stress of trying to get a booking.

-The 12-course tasting menu in the dining room or six courses in the bar room (at a slightly lower price point), is a masterclass in seasonality, flavour combinations and inventive execution.
-At the time of our visit, standouts included a delicate crudo and rich, buttery foie gras presented as a perfect slice of pie with a texture so smooth it could have got us into bed.
+The multi-course tasting menu in the dining room or six courses in the bar room (at a slightly lower price point), is a masterclass in seasonality, flavour combinations and inventive execution.
+At the time of our visit, standouts included a delicate crudo and rich, buttery foie gras presented as a perfect slice of pie with a texture so smooth it could have gotten us into bed.

 The savoury mushroom risotto was a flavour explosion unlike anything we’ve ever had before, and we nearly wept when it was finished.
 We opted for the wine pairings with every course, which are expertly selected to add depth to every dish.
 The portions are small, but this is a tasting menu, not a stuff-your-gut menu.
-If you’re looking for a flavour experience that verges on the sensual, Alo is well worth the price tag.
+If you’re looking for a flavour experience that verges on the sensual, Alo is well-worth the $225-per-person price tag at this Toronto Michelin restaurant.

 alorestaurant.com